 For expert testimony to be admissible, the expert must be qualified "by knowledge, skill, experience, training, or education."
 Hawes is a lawyer with little to no specialized tax experience, particularly in the topics at issue in this case.
 Hawes admitted that he does not bring any particularly specialized experience to this case beyond the general experience of a tax attorney who has been practicing for 12 or 13 years.
-As discussed above, Hawes has never handled an I.R.C. § 6700 case, his only experience with energy credits involved the bio-diesel credit, and only once has he assisted a client in determining whether an activity constituted a trade or business.
+Hawes has never handled an I.R.C. § 6700 case, his only experience with energy credits involved the bio-diesel credit, and only once has he assisted a client in determining whether an activity constituted a trade or business.
 Jameson has experience preparing tax returns, generally, and representing customers before the IRS.
-But merely being a lawyer or a tax return preparer does not give one
+But merely being a lawyer or a tax return preparer does not give one expertise for purposes of Fed.
+R. Evid.
+702 concerning just any legal or tax matter.
+Even if this were a sufficiently complex case that needed expert opinion testimony to explain the law, which it is not, the expert would need to have specialized knowledge.